mtayseer/myblog/content/dynamic-languages-on-net.rst

 #########################
 :date: 2011-01-23 01:07
 :category: Uncategorized
-:tags: .net, dotnetworks, EGJUG, IronPython, Python, sessions
+:tags: .net, dotnetworks, EGJUG, IronPython, Python, talks

 Today was the 2nd joint `event`_ by `dotnetworks`_ and `EGJUG`_.
 There
 was 2 sessions: Oracle ADF a practical experience (which I didn't